jbrzusto/fleetsie/README.md

   `/home/fleetsie/fleets/FLEET/provisioning.sqlite` on the fleet server

 whenever `fleetsie_gen_srv` is run for fleet FLEET, it does this:
-- if the One-Fleet database for FLEET exists, any new registrations are copied from it to the Main database.
+- if the Fleet database for FLEET exists, any new registrations are copied from it to the Main database.

 - if requested, new devices are allocated in the Main database